LSun/cashalpha/README.md

 # cashalpha

-The alpha version of the CASH package
+The alpha version of the `cashr` package

-CASH: Correlated Adaptive Shrinkage, using Empirical Bayes
+`cash`: Correlated Adaptive Shrinkage in R, using Empirical Bayes

 Install by running in R: